 b.
-In-Core Instrumentation
+In-Core Instrumentation.

 (1) Miniature neutron-flux monitoring sensors are commercially available for operation at 650°F and 1,000 psi.
-These are ion chambers $\frac{1}{4}$ inch in diameter.
+These are ion chambers $\frac{1}{4}$ " diameter.
 Small in-core flux sensors employing both fission heating and gamma heating have been used at Savannah River in temperature environments up to 200°F for long periods of time.
 Savannah River has also had success with the use of activated wires which may be withdrawn at will, although this method is cumbersome and time consuming.
 Another development by Battelle Memorial Institute has been described under out-of-core instrumentation.

 (2) Coolant flow meters employing turbines have been used extensively at Argonne National Laboratory.
 Currently available turbine flow meters are designed to operate in a 500°F environment.
 Argonne National Laboratory is investigating the hot-wire anemometer as a possible replacement for turbine flow meters.
-Turbine type coolant flow meters have been run out-of-pile in NaK at 1,500°F at Oak Ridge National Laboratory.
+Turbine type coolant flow meters have been successfully run out-of-pile in NaK at 1500°F at Oak Ridge National Laboratory.

 (3) Temperature indicators employing thermocouples have been used successfully up to 650°F in reactor cores.
 Failures due to mechanical breakage have been experienced where rigid fabrication specifications were not observed.
 Resistance thermometers have not been extensively used in cores.
 However, Argonne National Laboratory plans to make investigations in this field.
-Particular attention should be paid to the thermometry of UO2 near its melting point, but no reliable in-pile temperature measurements exist above approximately 3,000°F.
+Thermocouples are not available to make required in-core measurements.
+Particular attention should be paid to the thermometry of UO_2 near its melting point but no reliable in-pile temperature measurements exist above approximately 3000°F.

-(4) Pressure indicators for measuring transient pressure changes in the coolant channels between the fuel plates or fuel pins of boiling water reactors are not available; however, SPERT I uses instrumentation to measure the integrated pressure change within a single fuel element assembly.
+(4) Pressure indicators for measuring transient pressure changes in the coolant channels between the fuel plates or fuel pins of boiling water reactors are not available; however, Spert uses instrumentation to measure the integrated pressure change within a single fuel element assembly.
 Argonne National Laboratory plans to investigate the development of improved in-core pressure sensing devices.

 (5) Moderator void indicators have been tested in cold loops; however, little success has been shown.
 Argonne National Laboratory is considering sonic systems for this service.
 It has been demonstrated that coolant void fraction can be inferred from measurements made of the alternating current component of noise in ion chambers inserted near boiling coolants.
-G. E. Vallecitos, in conjunction with Knolls

-Atomic Power Laboratory, performed the demonstration.
+G. E. Vallecitos, in conjunction with Knolls Atomic Power Laboratory, performed the demonstration.

 (6) Coolant level and density indicators based on sonic systems are under development.
-These sensors are designed to operate in 1,000°F environments and will be able to discriminate between froth and liquid.
+These sensors are designed to operate in 1000°F environments and will be able to discriminate between froth and liquid.

-(7) Fuel element failure detectors have been under investigation for several years.
-Operable systems have been developed for the Shippingport, Chalk River, and MTR reactors.
-The most reliable schemes appear to be those employing delayed neutron detection and gamma ray spectrometry.
+(7) Fuel-element failure detectors have been under investigation for several years.
+No adequate fuel element detector system has yet been developed for water reactors.